 In Details: Two types of circular motion are rotation and revolution.
 When an object turns about an internal axis—that is, an axis located within the body of the object—the motion is called rotation, or spin.
 Both the Ferris wheel and the skater rotate.

-When an object turns about an external axis, the motion is called revolution.
-Although the Ferris wheel rotates, the riders revolve about its axis. ( as axis of the Ferris wheel is external to the riders’ bodies)
+When an object turns about an external axis, the motion is called a revolution.
+Although the Ferris wheel rotates, the riders revolve about its axis. ( as the axis of the Ferris wheel is external to the riders’ bodies)

 Note: Ferris wheel is a fairground ride consisting of a giant vertical revolving wheel with passenger cars suspended on its outer edge.

 So both the rotation and revolution are circular motions.
 Hence we can say, rotation is a subset of circular motion.